vanakenm/ruby-dataframe/README.md

 "Red, Green, Refactor"

 - 1. Start always with a test
+- 2. Run it (it fails)
-- 2. Write the minimum amount of code to make it pass
+- 3. Write the minimum amount of code to make it pass
-- 3. Go back to 1
+- 4. Go back to 1

+### Framework

+Let's use MiniTest

+How does it work?

+- Set fixed data
+- Call code to test
+- Assert that the result fit a (fixed) expected value

+Stupidest example:

-### Specs
+### Tests

 - initialize (empty)
 - initialize (with hash)